Name of the course: The Sociology of Healthcare and Medicine

 The tasks will involve finding topic related data in class, interpreting it and presenting it to the group, relating the topics discussed in class to the students’ own countries and experiences and sharing it with others, reading articles and summarising them and participating in games and activities.
 More information will be provided separately.

-Written final exam to be held during the examination period consisting of 15 multiple choice questions based on lecture materials and a case analysis.
+Written final exam to be held during the examination period consisting of 20 multiple choice questions, 10 true or false questions and an essay type case analysis based on lecture materials.

 0-50 points – 1